What is the National Photography Symposium?

 It consists of a range of keynote presentations, panel discussions and practical sessions.
 There are also plenty of opportunities to meet and chat informally, and look at photography.

 Who is it for?

 It’s aimed at photographers at every level, and those working in other fields who are interested in photography – curators, writers, students, academics, buyers, editors and collectors.

 It covers every type of photography: fine art, photojournalism and documentary, community, editorial and commercial; museums, galleries and archives, libraries, higher education and agencies.
 You can choose just to attend sessions relevant to your specialist field, or mix it up – one of the interesting by-products that we’ve learnt from feedback is that people appreciate the opportunity to meet colleagues from completely different areas that they wouldn’t normally encounter in their work.

 Is it an academic conference?

 No. There are plenty of excellent academic conferences already in the UK, often covering single issues in depth.
 The NPS is more aimed at people working in photography, and intentionally focusses on several subjects each time.
-But the discussion is intelligent, and lots of academics attend.
+But lots of academics, researchers and scholars attend.

 Here’s a link to the page of supporters of all the past Symposia.